iisshaun/iisshaun-port/content/pages/index.md

         justifyContent: flex-start
     type: HeroSection
     actions: []
-    text: >
+    text: >+
       Below you will see some of the work I've created over the years.

-This
-      includes:
+      This includes:

-      UI assets for layouts I've designed, and implementation of these inside Unreal Engine, Unity and Godot, including the bulk of the UI/UX programming for the later projects.
+      *   UI assets for layouts I've designed, and implementation of these inside Unreal Engine, Unity and Godot, including the bulk of the UI/UX programming for the later projects.

-      Logos and branding for companies, games and fake entities inside of those game universes.
+      *   Logos and branding for companies, games and fake entities inside of those game universes.

-      Marketing material, both for storefronts like Steam and also physical media such as PAX, Gamescom etc.
+      *   Marketing material, both for storefronts like Steam and also physical media such as PAX, Gamescom etc.

-      I've also completed projects requiring UI Shaders, Level Design, Lighting, Game Design, and Textures.
+      *   I've also completed projects requiring UI Shaders, Level Design, Lighting, Game Design, and Textures

   - colors: colors-f
     type: FeaturedProjectsSection
     elementId: ''